 Description of Duties: The purpose of this work is to provide support and assistance regarding the maintenance of the Visitor Center Marine Life Exhibit.
 The marine life exhibit (MLE) requires weekly maintenance, including testing water quality, testing water exchanges, replacing filters, cleaning equipment, and tidepool cleaning.
 The protein skimmer reservoir must be cleaned and the bag filter must be changed out regularly to ensure that the circulation systems remain at the optimum levels.
 Water in the MLE must be partially emptied and replaced once a month from the system connected to the Ventura Harbor.
 Volunteers are available in the case of an emergency and can be reached by phone for support and assistance in troubleshooting for chiller complications, circulation disruptions, overflow of protein skimmer materials, and fluidized sand bed filter activity.
 At least once a year, the MLE must be completely drained, cleaned and refilled.

-Time Commitment: Work will be performed as needed, with a minimum requirement of MLE maintenance once per year.
+Time Commitment: Work will be performed as needed, on average one shift per week for 2-3 hours per shift.
 Volunteers will be responsible for weekly filter changes.
 Volunteers will occasionally be called upon with short notice when an emergency occurs and will be asked to assist if available.
 Time commitment varies based on knowledge of the equipment.